Paging Dr. Welby

 in the name of medical accuracy.
 The association struck deals with NBC

-and ABC that gave it veto rights in exchange for an AMA seal of approval
+and ABC that gave it veto rights in exchange for an AMA seal of

 to be aired at the end of each vetted show.
-Often the AMA wasted its time
+Often the AMA wasted its

 carping about decorum.
 On Ben

-Casey, male doctors were
+Casey, male

 not allowed to be seen sitting on female patients' beds, driving fancy